About My Art, by Stephen Linhart

 Contact

-Linhart’s awards for animation and design include Cool Site of the Day, The Apple Quicktime Web Challenge, and the International After Dark Contest.
-He also had a brief moment of glory at the top of the heap in Core War, and once dominated an international RoboWar competition.
+Linhart’s awards for animation and design include The Apple Quicktime Web Challenge, and the International After Dark Contest.

 Permanent Collections